tensorflow/tfjs-models/body-pix/README.md

 #### Returns

-An array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
+An object containing a width, height, and an array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
 The array size corresponds to the number of pixels in the image.
+The width and height correspond to the dimensions of the image the array is shaped to, which are the same dimensions of the input image.

 #### Example Usage